kevgathuku/top40/README.md

 the UK Top 40 singles charts

 ## Setup
-Obtain a developer key from [Google](https://developers.google.com/youtube/registering_an_application)
+Obtain a developer key from [Google](https://developers.google.com/youtube/registering_an_application) This is required for accessing the YouTube API.

-export DEVELOPER_KEY="Your developer key"
+Rename the provided .env.example file to .env
+Open up the .env file and set the developer key you obtained from Google `export DEVELOPER_KEY="Your developer key"`

 ## Install